How Rolls Royce is embracing Additive Manufacturing in its aircraft engines

 According to Rolls Royce, this was the most powerful jet engine ever built.
 The model is not new but it was upgraded and modified with a range of new components and technologies; one of these new components was an advanced aerofoil within the engine’s front bearing housing that was manufactured using ALM.
-This titanium aerofoil was one of the largest ever 3D printed components incorporated into a jet engine and helped increase the engine’s thrust output from 84000 lbs to 97000 lbs.
+This titanium aerofoil was one of the largest ever additive manufactured components incorporated into a jet engine and helped increase the engine’s thrust output from 84000 lbs to 97000 lbs.
 This engine was tested on an Airbus A350 XWB and replaced one of the four typical engines used.
 Despite this part not being in a production model of the engine this is a very big step for additive manufacturing in general.

 Directed energy deposition